Showing posts with label Side Dish. Show all posts

 A Crispy, Oven-Baked Side Dish That Goes With Everything

 Who doesn’t love a good batch of French fries?
 In our house, they’re the side dish everyone cheers for.
 Crispy on the outside, tender on the inside, and seasoned just right.
-These oven-baked fries go with just about any meal—from burgers and sandwiches to meatloaf or fried chicken.

-Baking them at home means you can control the seasoning, skip the deep fryer, and still get that comforting, golden goodness.
-These fries are simple, budget-friendly, and always disappear fast—especially when served hot and fresh from the oven.
+Baking them at home means you can control the seasoning, skip the deep fryer, and still enjoy that comforting, golden goodness.
+These oven-baked fries go with just about any meal—from burgers and sandwiches to meatloaf, pork chops, or fried chicken.

 Ingredients: